Gruben, Rana

-Gruben is a village in the municipality of Rana in Nordland county, Norway.
-Gruben sits on the southern shore of the river Ranelva and it is a southeastern suburb of the town of Mo i Rana.
+Gruben is a neighborhood in the town of Mo i Rana in Rana Municipality in Nordland county, Norway.
+Gruben sits on the southern shore of the river Ranelva in the southeastern part of the town of Mo i Rana.
 European route E12 originally passed through of the village, but since 1995 it has passed north of the village.

-Gruben has four daycare centres, a school with secondary classes, two grocery stores, one nursing home care, two petrol stations and a lot of local businesses.
+Gruben has four daycare centres, a school with secondary classes, two grocery stores, one nursing home, two petrol stations, and a lot of local businesses.
 Gruben Church is a parish church that was built in 1965 with about 550 seats.